Enabling Exchange Online integration in Planner

 Pick a time and click "Save"

-If you are in a Danish timezone, DON'T choose 2:00 as the scheduled time.
+If you are in a Danish timezone, DO NOT choose 2:00 as the scheduled time.
 The scheduled time follows UTC time, and 2:00 UTC time is the time your site restarts during Danish summer-time.
 Your Azure integration is complete.

 Enabling Single Sign On (SSO) via Azure AD